anshumankmr/Git-Practice/README.md

    To create a .gitignore file for the repository.
    >$ touch .gitignore
    Then in the gitignore file, we can add the name of the file we wish to ignore.

+   In the case, we want to remove an already tracked file, Next you need to exclude the file from the repository.
+Probably you don't want to remove the file from your file system, this can be done with:
+   >git rm --cached path/to/filename.extension

+## Q5 You’ve accidentally committed some files on a DVCS.
+Revert the DVCS to a previous stable state
+   git reset --hard commit_number

+## Q6 Create a DVCS capable of supporting 2 similar dev environments.
+Make changes in the files which are present on both of them and then merge the environments into  one.